moonnuitstudio/udacity-trivia-app/backend/README.md

 - Creating a new Category:
     - Creates a new category using the submitted type.
 Returns a list of categories objects, success value, total number of categories, paginated total of categories, and current page.

+- Request Arguments:
+    - Page (INT): Starting from 1; You can decide which of the paginated groups must be returned.
+    - Limit (INT): 10 by default; Decide what is the limit of items per group.

 - `curl http://127.0.0.1:5000/categories -X POST -H "Content-Type: application/json" -d '{"type":"Test"}'`

 ```